Cbhihe/Pix_colorize/README.md

   - you cite Toni Pohl as the original author of the forked code.

+## Slow start:
+A step by step guide is included in this repo: pixColor_manual.pdf

 ## Quick start:
 ### Build a Docker image and start a container
 To build the image just run this in the project directory: